Learning-Based Optimal Control with Performance Guarantees for Unknown Systems with Latent States: Control with Guarantees

-In this section, we consider how the samples $\bm{\theta}^{[1:K]}$ and $\bm{x}_{T:-1}^{[1:K]}$, representing a distribution over models and state trajectories, can be utilized for control.
-In Sec. \ref{sub:control_analysis}, we first outline how these samples can be used to provide probabilistic guarantees for existing control laws.
-Then, in Sec. \ref{sub:optimal_control}, we present a sample-based formulation of an OCP and derive probabilistic guarantees for its solution.
+The scenarios obtained by Algorithm~\ref{alg:scenario_generation} depict not only the aleatory uncertainty but also the epistemic uncertainty.
+As we will explain in the following, these scenarios are a powerful tool for analyzing and synthesizing control laws.
+In Sec.~\ref{sub:control_analysis}, we first outline how they can be used to provide probabilistic guarantees for existing control laws.
+Then, in Sec.~\ref{sub:optimal_control}, we present a scenario-based OCP formulation and derive probabilistic guarantees for its solution.